 Extensive downtime with Xeomin™ is rare.
 Most commonly, people experience headache, bruising, swelling or itching in the treatment area.
 That said, it’s also common that people return to their normal activities immediately after a treatment session.

 To avoid bruising, we’d ask that at least 10 days prior to your injection, you avoid the use of any blood thinners.
 This includes over the counter medication.
-However, if you need your medication for health reasons, it’s best to speak to a doctor about your plans for Xeomin™ injections first.
+However, if you need your medication for health reasons, it’s best to speak to a doctor or nurse about your plans for Xeomin™ injections first.

 If you get itchy at the injection site, you should not rub or scratch the area.
 This is important, since it can affect the way Xeomin™ is intended to work over time.
 The best thing to do in this case, would be to come back into our clinic, so we can take a look for you.